What is Dumping?

 It may seem that the dumping company may lose a lot of money by charging a lower price.
 However, it is not the case in real life, as the dumping company is not losing money.

 The majority of multinational companies (MNC) practice international price differentiation.
 They price a certain item depending on what each nation’s customer can afford.
 For example, Tide detergent in China is sold for less than one-fifth of the U.S. price.
-However, if a particular country is willing to pay more for a product, then the MNC will price the product at a higher cost.
+However, if a particular country is willing to pay more for a product, the MNC will price the product at a higher cost.

 Types of Dumping